 The Gathering (2022)

-Rekindling the old-fashioned practice of pressing flowers in books as a way of preserving memories, we repurposed old library stock as presses and have been exploring how the exchange of pressed flowers via the post might offer a positive way to help people process and express feelings of loss or grief and feel connected during the dark winter days - particularly those who are most vulnerable, isolated and digitally disconnected.
+Rekindling the old-fashioned practice of pressing flowers in books as a way of preserving memories, we repurposed old library stock as presses and explored how the exchange of pressed flowers via the post might offer a positive way to help people process and express feelings of loss or grief and feel connected during the dark winter days - particularly those who are most vulnerable, isolated and digitally disconnected.

 The project will culminate in the creation of a florilegium artwork created from a bouquet of preserved flowers gathered from the community.